ricardoquesada/unijoysticle/DOCUMENTATION.md

 ### The game controllers don't work

-* For iOS, all MFi (the official) and all iCade (the "old" unofficial) game controllers should work.
+* For iOS, both MFi and iCade (the "old" unofficial) game controllers should work.
-* For Android, all the official (including Amazon, Nvidia, Moga game controllers) and the OUYA game controllers should work.
+* For Android, any official (including Amazon, Nvidia, Moga game controllers) and the OUYA game controllers should work.
+* For Windows, any Xinput-based (the new joystick API) controller should work, like the Xbox 360.
+If you have a DirectInput-based game controller, try using [x360ce](http://www.x360ce.com/)
+* For Mac, any MFi game controllers are supported.
-* Make sure that the Game Controller is paired via Bluetooth to the smartphone
+* Make sure that the Game Controller is paired via Bluetooth to the smartphone / PC / Mac.
   * If unsure, [read this guide](http://www.howtogeek.com/242223/how-to-use-a-physical-game-controller-with-an-iphone-ipad-or-android-device/)
-* When the game controller is paired to the smartphone, you can use it in the D-pad or Commando modes:
+* When the game controller is paired to the smartphone/PC/Mac, you can use it in the D-pad and Commando modes:
   * on iOS you should see a legend that says "Game controller detected" (MFi controllers).
 Or nothing if using iCade controllers.
   * on Android you should see the name of the game controller in the title
+  * on Mac/Windows, you should see "Game controller: Connected" on the status bar (bottom-left)

 ### Some joystick movements work but others don't